electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 There are some exercises here.
 Each exercise will ask you to write a program.
 The solution is often on the following page - do not turn the page until you have attempted your own solution!
 Save each program in a separate file.

 * **Instructor note:** Unlike the rest of the book, these examples are not games.
-For a 'fun' class, just discuss them, rather than having the students type them.
+You may want to just discuss some of them, rather than having the students type them.
-Also you can skip this chapter entirely and teach them only when they are relevant to one of the games, or use them to reinforce concepts from the games for students who need additional examples.
+Also you can skip this chapter entirely and leave it for motivated students to read at home, or use them to reinforce concepts from the games for students who need additional examples.
 There are also some more formal exercises here that you can use to evaluate students in a more academic setting.